cogment/cogment-doc/docs/reference/grpc.md

 The first message in the stream should define `header`:

--   `version_info`: Information regarding the model version to create, `version_number` will be ignored. `data_hash` and `data_size` should be computed from the total final data and will be used by the server to validate it.
+-   `version_info`: Information regarding the model iteration to create, `version_number` will be ignored. `data_hash` and `data_size` should be computed from the total final data and will be used by the server to validate it.

 The following messages should define `body`:

--   `data_chunk`: A chunk of the version data, all the chunks in the stream will be concatenated.
+-   `data_chunk`: A chunk of the iteration data, all the chunks in the stream will be concatenated.

 ### `CreateVersionReply`